-Control of information of a relevant person - these enabling provisions set out the circumstances for which the Department may make regulations to make provision for the processing of Health and Social Care information.
+Control of information of a relevant person - places an obligation on the Department to make regulations to make provision for the processing of Health and Social Care information.

-Establishment of committee to authorise processing of confidential information - allows the Department to establish a committee to authorise the processing of confidential information as defined in the Bill and contains enabling provision to allow the Department to make regulations setting out the make up of the committee and its procedures.
+Establishment of committee to authorise processing of confidential information and the dissemination of information - places an obligation on the Department to make regulations to establish a committee to authorise the processing of confidential information as defined in the Bill and to disseminate information to the public about the operation of the Act and any other relevant matter, and in particular about the rights of relevant persons regarding the processing of confidential information of those persons.
+This clause also allows the Department to set out in regulations the make up of the committee and its procedures.

-Code of Practice - places an obligation on the Department to publish a Code of Practice in respect of the processing of information
+Code of Practice - places an obligation on the Department to publish a Code of Practice in respect of the processing of information to which health and social care bodies, and any other person providing health and social care, must have due regard in exercising their functions in relation to the provision of health and social care.